Skip to Content

 After deployment, Dockflow verifies:

-1. Swarm reports all services as healthy
+1. Internal checks: Swarm reports services as healthy / k3s pods reach Running state (no CrashLoopBackOff)

 2. The correct image version is running